I-am-nk/devsecops-project/kubernetes/README.md

+# 🚀 DevSecOps Project — EC2 + kind + Argo CD Setup & Run Guide

 # Kubernetes Deployment for Tic Tac Toe

-This directory contains Kubernetes manifests for deploying the Tic Tac Toe application.
+This directory contains Kubernetes manifests and guide for walks through setting up a local Kubernetes cluster using **kind** on an **Ubuntu EC2** instance, installing **Argo CD**, and exposing the UI and applications.

 ## Components